mkitt/browser-refresh.vim/README.md

 Browser Refresh requires the following:

-- MacVim version 7.0 or above
+- Vim version 7.0 or above
+- MacVim is recommended
 - Google Chrome, Safari or Firefox (Mac)

 ## Todo